Yiqiuuuuuu/hello-world/Test - Set Selenium in Node.md

 "webdriver" should be entered in the search box of google.
 The search button should be then clicked.
 WebDriver will then wait for 2 seconds; the document title is then accessed, and if it is "webdriver - Google Search", we will return a message to claim the test is passed.
 WebDriver will then close down the chrome instance and stop.

-It's like the computer is haunted....:see_no_evil:
+It's like the computer is haunted....:scream_cat:

 Notice: Selenium Version: 3.4.0 (the newest release when i write this blog) does not go well with geckodriver when I run google_test.js.